heavyblotto/memorativa/docs/i-vision.md

 #### Level 1, rank: The Magician

 The level one player rank is the *Magician*.
-The goal of the Magician is to master the arts of play and analogy.
+The goal of the Magician is to master the arts of play and analogy, and to do so by achieving a state of concentration without effort (i.e. getting into the "zone"), state of "active relaxation".
+Anyone who plays, especially games, is already familiar with these conditions.

 Level 1 unlocks a new dashboard display in the **Main Content Area** that shows an overhead view of the memory houses arranged inside a circle like a pie chart.